 The health and care system in the United Kingdom is facing unprecedented financial and service pressures.
 There is widespread recognition that there needs to be transformational change in the way in which organisations work individually and together if the sector is to meet the challenges it faces from the needs of an ageing population, the availability of more expensive treatment options and the increasing prevalence of long-term conditions.

 Considerable effort has already been invested in new ways to deliver more integrated care, including work under way in new care models, vanguards and sustainability and transformation partnerships.
 While these initiatives are starting to deliver results, they have focused on changing organisational structures and forms, and there is little understanding or research into the effect this transformational change can have on the individuals involved.
-This research project will help us to understand better how transformational change programmes are experienced by individuals in the NHS and other health services to enrich our understanding in this important area and highlight some key considerations for those involved in future health and care transformation.
+This research project helped us to understand better how transformational change programmes are experienced by individuals in the NHS and other health services and highlighted some key considerations for those involved in future health and care transformation.

 What we're doing

-Our focus will be on understanding personal experiences of and reflections on being involved with the transformational change process.
+Our focus was on understanding personal experiences of and reflections on being involved with the transformational change process.

-Our interviews will seek the perspectives of a range of individuals, including those who have experienced change as:
+Our interviews sought the perspectives of a range of individuals, including those who have experienced change as:

 • leader – responsible for the day-to-day running of the change project

 • sponsor – enabling the project to be delivered by supporting the change leader